-Gus Rosendale is the co-anchor for NBC 4 New York’s “Weekend Today in New York” which airs Saturday and Sunday mornings starting at 6:00 AM.
+Gus Rosendale is the co-anchor for NBC 4 New York’s “Weekend Today in New York” which airs Saturday and Sunday mornings.
 He also covers breaking news during the week.

 A Long Island native, Rosendale covered Superstorm Sandy and its devastating aftermath from his hometown of Long Beach.
 As part of NBC 4’s team coverage of Sandy, Rosendale was awarded a New York Emmy®, a National Emmy® and an Edward R. Murrow award.